plasticityai/coldbrew/README.md

 `);
 ```

-The `runAsync` function returns a Promise that resolves to `0` when successful or `-1` if there was an error.
+The `runAsync` function returns a Promise that resolves to `0` when successful or rejects with a `PythonError` if there was an error.

 ### Running Python Files in JavaScript
 You can also run Python files like [add.py](https://github.com/plasticityai/coldbrew/blob/master/src/examples/add.py) in JavaScript: